-If you have no accrual activity on your account in 12 months, your LifeMiles balance will expire.
+Your Avianca LifeMiles will expire if you have no accrual activity on your account for a period of 12 months.
 Per the LifeMiles Help Center page:

 “Just make one accrual transaction every 12 months, and the validity of all the LifeMiles in your account will extend for a minimum of 12 months.”